google/WebFundamentals/src/content/en/updates/2014/05/A-More-Compatible-Smoother-Touch.md

 Chrome for Android currently uses Chrome's Old Model: touchcancel on scroll start, which enhances scrolling performance, but leads to developer confusion.
-In particular, some developers aren't aware of the touchcancel event or how to deal with it, and this has caused some web sites to break.
+In particular, some developers aren't aware of the touchcancel event or how to deal with it, and this has caused some websites to break.
 More importantly, an entire class of UI scrolling effects and behaviors, such as **pull-to-refresh**, **hidey bars**, and **snap points** are difficult or impossible to implement well.